In-Person Event Marketing: The X Metrics Every Executive Needs to Track

 Optimize in-person events with Circa

 With Circa, event marketing teams can have the same insight and understanding into in-person event metrics as they would for virtual events.
-From tracking online content engagement to integrating other martec solutions to measuring registrations and attendees, Circa helps your team do it all – without sacrificing visibility into data.
+From tracking online content engagement to integrating other martech solutions to measuring registrations and attendees, Circa helps your team do it all – without sacrificing visibility into data.